onedata/onedata-documentation/doc/administering_onedata/oneprovider_tutorial.md

 * **Delete enabled** - allows to enable or disable detection of deleted files

-After the space is supported, storage synchronization starts automatically and can it's progress can be observed in the spaces details view with several charts visualizing the data import progress:
+After the space is supported, storage synchronization starts automatically and it's progress can be observed in the spaces details view with several charts visualizing the data import progress:

 <p align="center"><img src="../img/admin/op_import_statistics.png" width="720"></p>